 It is a requirement that each person who has been determined eligible to receive services from the Division must have an Individualized Service Plan (ISP) developed in iRecord according to the standards specified in this policy manual and through Support Coordination Orientation and other training opportunities.
 The plan will be developed by a planning team of appropriate persons to include, but not be limited to, the individual, the Support Coordinator, and the individual's parent or guardian as appropriate.
+It is highly recommended that identified providers are also included within the planning team unless the individual has indicated that he/she does not wish to include the provider.
+The Support Coordinator shall inform the individual and individual's parent or guardian as appropriate that the service providers can be included on the planning team and ask the individual/family/guardian if they want the service provider(s) to be included in the ISP meeting.
+If providing residential services (Individual Supports - Daily Rate), the provider must be included on the planning team.
 This plan, developed based on assessed needs identified through the NJ Comprehensive Assessment Tool (NJ CAT); the Person-Centered Planning Tool (PCPT); and additional documents as needed, identifies the individual's outcomes and describes the services needed to assist the individual in attaining the outcomes identified in the plan.
 An approved ISP authorizes the provision of safe, secure, and dependable support and assistance in areas that are necessary for the individual to achieve full social inclusion, independence, and personal and economic well-being.